Math Should Be a Way, Not a Wall

 States are focusing on different areas, including designing and implementing postsecondary and high school mathematics pathways, modern math courses and content, equitable impact, and advising practices.

 For some states, this is a continuation of work with the Launch Years team.
 From 2019–2022, Georgia and Washington worked with the Launch Years Initiative during its initial run.
 During that time, Georgia adopted new K–12 mathematics standards and policies, with 98% of their 12th grade students taking math courses recommended by higher education institutions in the state.
 Washington developed a structure to modernize their Algebra 2 course framework.

-Along with the twenty Launch Years Initiative states, leaders from major national mathematics organizations are collaborating to strengthen and advocate for work that improves the experiences and outcomes for students transitioning from high school into postsecondary education.
+Along with the Launch Years Initiative states, leaders from major national mathematics organizations are collaborating to strengthen and advocate for work that improves the experiences and outcomes for students transitioning from high school into postsecondary education.

-The collective power of these twenty states and leading mathematics organizations will allow the Launch Years Initiative to drive meaningful change that becomes normative practice.
+The collective power of these 22 states and leading mathematics organizations will allow the Launch Years Initiative to drive meaningful change that becomes normative practice.
 Students will reap the benefits, with math options that enable their success instead of inhibiting it.

 The Launch Years Initiative is led by the Charles A. Dana Center at The University of Texas at Austin, in partnership with Education Strategy Group, Parent Institute for Quality Engagement, and Texas Advanced Computing Center.

 Here's How You Can Learn More and Get Involved

 Sign Up for Updates